[ inside ]

-Discovery was the first shuttle to fly after the loss of Challenger and its crew, two years earlier.
+Discovery was the first shuttle to fly after the Challenger Explosion, two years earlier.

-Fishing on the bank of the Banana River at the east end of Highway 50 in Titusville, Florida, one can see the Vertical Assembly Building (VAB), and the legendary Launch pads 39A and 39B, from where all Apollo and Shuttle missions embarked.
+Fishing on the bank of the Banana River at the east end of Highway 50 in Titusville, Florida, one can see the Vertical Assembly Building (VAB)and the large gantries, rising from the legendary launch pads, 39A and 39B. from where all Apollo and Shuttle missions embarked.

 Apollo 1 (Jan.
 27, 1967)